 How Much Does The Course Cost?

 After completing the PADI open water course, we were so impressed that we decided to write this article recommending Pro Dive Bali.
-We contacted the shop to ask if they could offer our followers a special rate and they agreed that if you mention “BackpackingCraic” when booking a PADI open water course, then they will give a special price of 4.5m rupiahs per person (€290).
+Expect to pay around 4.5m rupiahs per person (€290).

 What Is Included in The Price?